 6. Let the expression speak too

-Hence faces have a hard time trying to keep the pace with a lie.
+Hence faces have a hard time trying to keep pace with a lie.
 They’re sort of hard-wired to reveal the emotion, the truth that lies inside.

-A face could be called as the focal point of the body language of confidence.
+A face could be called the focal point of the body language of confidence.
 The more calm and relaxed your face is, the more confident you’ll look.

 7. Audacity of initiation